-The HSS Asian Community Bone Health Initiative was launched in 2011 in response to the health needs of the growing number of Asian seniors living in New York City.
-Its goal is to help Asian seniors to stay active and better manage chronic bone and joint disease through culturally-relevant education and exercise programs.
+The HSS Asian Community Bone Health Initiative (ACBHI) has been addressing the growing health needs of Asian seniors in New York City since 2011.
+The ACBHI helps the community stay active and better manage chronic bone and joint disease through culturally-relevant education and exercise programs.

 A low-impact physical activity program that is proven to reduce pain and decrease stiffness.
 The routines include gentle range-of-motion and strengthening exercises.

-This course teaches seniors simple-to-follow yoga stretches and gentle body movements that will help them gain confidence, balance and strength.
+This course teaches simple-to-follow yoga stretches and gentle body movements that help gain confidence, balance and strength.

 - Joint pain

 ACBHI Community Partners